Central Park Coyote, 2010 by Bruce Yolton. Visit UrbanHawks.com

 The disappearance of large carnivores throughout most of the northeast created an imbalanced ecosystem in which rodents and deer populations grew unchecked by the wolves, mountain lions, bobcats and bears that were once their natural predators.
 Coyotes moved easily into this prey-saturated predator void, hunting rodents and other small animals, and scavenging deer carcasses.
 Wildlife ecologist Justina Ray calls the coyote “the most successful colonizing mammal in recent history.”

-Late winter is the normal time for adolescent coyotes to venture away from their parents in search of new territory.
+Mid to late winter is the usual time for adolescent coyotes to venture away from their parents in search of new territory.
 This annual pattern led coyotes to colonize Westchester by the 1990s, and the Bronx in the late 2000s.
 As of 2010, according to Sarah Aucoin, Director of the Urban Park Rangers, two coyote families are breeding successfully in Van Cortland Park, leading some officials to suspect that Manhattan’s young coyotes may be Bronx juveniles seeking new habitats.